psaris/q4q/README.md

 to see q load and analyze either 'trade and sales' or 'best bid and offer' data.

+Note that the you must first dissable KDB+'s SSL verification by setting the `SSL_VERIFY_SERVER` variable to `NO` in order to download the files via the https protocol.
+If you accidentally download empty files, delete them and run the code again.

 All six data sets are downloaded, but only one is loaded.
 Change the file saved in variable `f` to load a different data set.